-It’s funny because as kids we looked forward to our birthdays.
+It’s funny because as kids we looked forward to our birthdays…we loved every one of them!
 I guess everyone has at one point or another asked a child, “How old are you?” and been told gleefully, “I’m 3 years and 4 months old,” or something like that – probably while the child is holding up fingers and grinning from ear to ear.

 Why?
 Because that birthday just reminds us that we are indeed getting older.
 More than just GETTING older, it may make us feel like we ARE old.

-So we start dreading the birthdays and we make jokes about burning the house down with the candles on our cake.
+We make jokes about burning the house down with the candles on our cake.
 You know all the age-related jokes.
 You’ve either made some or you’ve been on the receiving end of them.